Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

-Lady Slippers Orchids also called Venus Slipper Orchids or Slipper Orchids are among the popular Orchids with an unusual and curious form of flowers where the lower lip is pouch-like and looks like a lady's slippers, hence the common name.
+Lady Slippers Orchids also called Venus Slipper Orchids or Slipper Orchids are among the popular Orchids and bear an unusual and curious form of flowers where the lower lip is pouch-like and looks like a lady's slippers, hence the common name.

 The flowers range in color from soft pastels to any combination of rich, earthy tones.
 Each shoot blooms only once when it is fully grown, bearing a raceme between the the fleshy, succulent leaves.
 When the older shoots die, newer ones take over.